Fire and Fury: White House reaction and fallout

 Also on January 7, White House senior policy adviser Stephen Miller, speaking on CNN's State of the Union, said: "The book is best understood as a work of very poorly written fiction, and I also will say that the author is a garbage author of a garbage book."
 In a January 8 interview with Dana Loesch, Vice President Mike Pence described Fire and Fury as a "book of fiction."
-He stated that he had not read it, and would not read it, but that reports concerning its contents did not accord with his experience of working with President Trump.
+He stated that he had not read it, and would not read it, but that reports concerning its contents did not accord with his experience of working with Trump.
 Over the weekend of January 6–7, Rebekah Mercer, a conservative donor who worked with Bannon on Trump's 2016 campaign and as a part-owner of Breitbart News, distanced herself from Bannon, saying she would no longer provide him with financial backing.
 On January 9, Bannon announced that he would leave Breitbart News.

 On January 8, the lawyer representing Wolff and his publisher issued a legal letter defying the cease and desist order and defamation claim, stating that "my clients do not intend to cease publication, no such retraction will occur, and no apology is warranted."